banianhost/docker-php/README.md

 # Vendor Script

-If you are making a custom images based on `paas` you can copy your init script to `/vendor` so it will be executed at every update.
+If you are making a custom images based on paas you can copy your init script to `/bin/vendor` so it will be executed at every update.

 # Webhook